bcgov/hcap/README.md

 To create the resources required to run the application in OpenShift, run `make server-create`.
 Optionally, a namespace prefix and/or suffix can be provided to target a namespace other than the default `rupaog-dev` e.g. `NAMESPACE_SUFFIX=test make server-create`.

 The OpenShift objects created are defined in the [openshift/server.bc.yml](openshift/server.bc.yml) and [openshift/server.dc.yml](openshift/server.dc.yml).
-At a hight level, these objects include the following.
+At a high level, these objects include the following.

 - Build Config
 - Image Stream